sysprog21/vwifi/README.md

 ## Prerequisite

-The following packages must be installed before building `vcam`.
+The following packages must be installed before building `vwifi`.

 In order to compile the kernel driver successfully, package versions of currently used kernel, kernel-devel and kernel-headers need to be matched.